coreyb4/Banded-Alignment/README.md

 ```

 ## Testing
-To run the test suite simply run the following command
+To run the test suite simply run the following command:
 ```
 pytest
 ```